Kuissential Versa Travel French Press Review and Brewing Guide

 🗃 Filed under: EQUIPMENT

 When I learned that Kuissential, the maker of one of my favorite manual burr grinders, was going to release a travel french press, I knew I had to get my hands on one.
-Luckily, Kuissntial reached to me and sent one my way in exchange for honest feedback.
-This review is fair, honest, and the words are totally mine.

-The Kuissential Versa is a travel french press brewer, but with its own twist.
-Instead of pushing a plunger and the coffee grounds down, you pull them up and remove them entirely.
+Instead of pushing a plunger and the coffee grounds down, you pull them up and remove them entirely (similar to the French Pull method).
 The idea isn’t a new one, but few brewers have been able to achieve the pulling action without making a mess.

 The Kuissential Versa Review